cpfaff/vim-my-setup/README.md

 ### Install the dependencies:

-Note: Package names in Ubuntu 12.04.
+Note: These are package names from Ubuntu 12.04 sources.

 ```
 sudo apt-get install par ruby1.8-dev vim-nox git-core exuberant-ctags